Chang Su*, Wen-Xiu Liu, Li-Sha Wu, Tian-Jian Dong and Jun-Feng Liu Pages 269 - 285 ( 17 )

 Results: The repeatability of the two datasets was good and 115 DEGs and 10 hub genes were identified.
 Functional analysis revealed that these DEGs were associated with cell adhesion, the extracellular matrix, and calcium ion binding.
 The DEGs were mainly involved with ECM-receptor interaction, ABC transporters, cell-adhesion molecules, and the p53 signaling pathway.
 Ten genes including COL1A2, POSTN, DSG2, CDKN2A, COL1A1, KRT19, SLC2A1, SERPINB5, DSC3, and SPP1 were identified as hub genes through module analysis in the PPI network.
 Lung cancer patients with high expression of COL1A2, POSTN, DSG2, CDKN2A, COL1A1, SLC2A1, SERPINB5, and SPP1 had poorer overall survival times than those with low expression (p <0.05).
 The CTD database showed that 10 hub genes were closely related to lung cancer.
 Expression of POSTN, DSG2, CDKN2A, COL1A1, SLC2A1, SERPINB5, and SPP1 was also associated with a diagnosis of lung cancer (p<0.05).
 ROC analysis showed that SPP1 (AUC = 0.940, p = 0.000*, 95%CI = 0.930-0.973, ODT = 7.004), SLC2A1 (AUC = 0.889, p = 0.000*, 95%CI = 0.791-0.865, ODT = 7.123), CDKN2A (AUC = 0.730, p = 0.000*, 95%CI = 0.465-1.000, ODT = 6.071) were suitable biomarkers.

-Conclusions: Microarray technology represents an effective method for exploring genetic targets and molecular mechanisms of lung cancer.
-In addition, identification of hub genes of lung cancer provides novel research insights for the diagnosis and treatment of lung cancer.
+Conclusion: Microarray technology represents an effective method for exploring genetic targets and molecular mechanisms of lung cancer.
+In addition, the identification of hub genes of lung cancer provides novel research insights for the diagnosis and treatment of lung cancer.

-lung cancer, hub gene, differentially expressed genes, bioinformatics, overall survival
+Lung cancer, hub gene, differentially expressed genes, bioinformatics, overall survival, microarray data.

 Department of Cardiothoracic Surgery, the 980 Hospital of PLA Joint Logistical Support Force (Bethune International Peace Hospital), Shijiazhuang, Hebei 050082, Department of Cardiology, the 980 Hospital of PLA Joint Logistical Support Force (Bethune International Peace Hospital), Shijiazhuang, Hebei 050082, Department of Emergency, The Second Hospital of Hebei Medical University, No. 215, Heping West Road, Xinhua District, Shijiazhuang 050000, Department of Cardiothoracic Surgery, the 980 Hospital of PLA Joint Logistical Support Force (Bethune International Peace Hospital), Shijiazhuang, Hebei 050082, Department of Thoracic Surgery, The Fourth Hospital of Hebei Medical University, No. 12 Jiankang Road, Shijiazhuang, Hebei 050011